Adam5Wu/SCapRider/README.md

   There is one design issue -- double-throw relays are usually break-before-make, so they have a total disconnection state, when the switches change states from one to another.
 However, for electro-magnetic mechanical relays, if the voltage change is slow enough, the total disconnection state can be quite long, up to several minutes!

-* V2 is a complete overhaul
+* V2 is a complete overhaul.

   As you can see, it looks significantly more sophisticated and mature than V1.

   <img src="SCAP2Render.PNG" width="384"> <img src="SCAP2Assembled.jpg" width="384">

   It was completed 10 months after I started PCB designing.
-At that point I have already successfully done over 8 smaller projects, involving experiment with many SMPS, for my (ESP8266 batter powering project)[https://github.com/Adam5Wu/Micro-power-SMPS].
+At that point I have already successfully done over 8 smaller projects, involving experiment with many SMPS, for my [ESP8266 batter powering project](/Adam5Wu/Micro-power-SMPS).

   This version boasts built-in capacitor charging rate control, output voltage regulation, and MCU integration.
   Only one mechanical relay is used, in order to reduce PCB footprint and increase reliability of controls.

   A minor design flaw was uncovered during prototype assembly -- the current path control should draw voltage before indicator LED, not after, as LEDs are diodes, which incur voltage drops, and thus rendered the control signal unreliable.
-The rendered PCB image already corrected the problem.
+The rendered PCB image above already corrected the problem.

 * V3 is currently being designed.